 Group - C

-Andrzejczak, Lagana, Mazzeo & Benson Bill Permitting In-State Tuition Rates for Vets at State Colleges Gains Assembly OKLegislation sponsored by Assembly Democrats Sgt.
-Robert Andrzejczak, Joseph Lagana, Vincent Mazzeo and Daniel R. Benson that would allow veterans attending a public college or university in New Jersey to pay in-state tuition rates was approved Thursday by the Assembly.
+Andrzejczak, Lagana, Mazzeo, Johnson & Benson Bill Permitting In-State Tuition Rates for Vets at NJ Colleges Now LawLegislation sponsored by Assembly Democrats Sgt.
+Robert Andrzejczak, Joseph Lagana, Vincent Mazzeo, Gordon Johnson and Dan Benson to allow veterans attending a public college or university in New Jersey to pay in-state tuition rates has been signed into law.

 "For my fellow veterans, the transition to civilian life can be challenging," said Andrzejczak (D-Cape May/Atlantic/Cumberland), a U.S. Army veteran who served and was wounded in Iraq.
 "With this law, we'll rightfully be giving veterans a helping hand and showing respect for their sacrifices and bravery in protecting our freedoms.
 An education is the road to a better future, so let's make it easier for our veterans - who have given so much to our country - to obtain one."